 Our Verdict

-VetDiet wet cat food receives the Cat Food Advisor rating, 4.5 stars
+VetDiet wet product range is made of four recipes which all receive the Cat Food Advisor rating, 4.5 stars

 This food provides good levels of high quality, animal based protein.
 Carbohydrate content is low and moisture level high.
 Whilst this food contains some controversial ingredients, it is well balanced nutritionally.